SFDO-Tooling/CumulusCI/docs/config.md

 `github_release` task as an option value with the `^^github_release.tag_name` syntax.

-The below example shows how the task options of type list cannot be used.
+The below `example_flow` shows how the task options of type list CANNOT be used.
-Here, `update_dependencies` task cannot set the task option `dependencies` as the list of values from the prior tasks.
+Here, `update_dependencies` task CANNOT set the task option `dependencies` as the list of values from the prior tasks.
 Similarly, task options of type dictionary cannot be set as key value pairs from the prior tasks.